capstanlqc/find-keys-of-duped-items/README.md

 # Find keys of relocated items

-The purpose of this utility is to extract the list of keys which were and are used in a core questoinnaire (e.g. STQ, SCQ, PAQ, TCQ, ICQ) which have been copied in MS to the FLA counterpart of a core questionnaire but were not in the same FLA unit in FT.
+The purpose of this utility is to extract the list of keys which were used in a certain questoinnaire in FT and have now been copied in MS to other related files.

-## Getting started
+## Extract data

 To collect the necessary data, extract the keys from each XML file.